glenn20/mp-image-tool-esp32/README.md

   --read NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
                         copy partition contents (or bootloader) to file.
   --write NAME1=FILE1[,NAME2=FILE2,bootloader=FILE,...]
                         write file(s) contents into partitions (or bootloader) in the firmware.
+  --flash DEVICE        flash new firmware to the serial-attached device.

 Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)).
 Options --erase-fs and --ota-update can only be used when operating on serial-attached devices (not firmware files).

-If a serial device is provided to the `-o` or `--output` option, the firmware (including any changes made) will be flashed to the device, eg:

-    `mp-image-tool-esp32 firmware.bin -o u0`

-is a convenient way to flash firmware to a device.
+If the --flash options is provided, the firmware (including any changes made) will be flashed to the device, eg: `mp-image-tool-esp32 firmware.bin --flash u0` is a convenient way to flash firmware to a device.
 ```